 Being everywhere your customer is just keeps getting more crucial.

 Mobile share of total internet usage almost doubled in the last 5 years, to 48% in 2019, with 90% of mobile time being spent on apps.
-Facebook alone has 2.5 billion monthly active users.
-And 81% of organizations consider customer experience a competitive differentiator.
+Facebook alone has

 Not being omnichannel is not an option.